lm2343635/Grouper-Server/README.md

       - key(String): master key of this group or access key of group member
    - return:
       - users(List<UserBean>): user list of this group
-         - userId(String): user id from facebook
+         - userId(String): userId from facebook
          - name(String)
          - email(String)
          - gender(String)